 4.1.
 Comprehensive Evaluation: The performance of each president will be comprehensively evaluated following the first year of his or her tenure and every four years thereafter.
 The comprehensive evaluations shall occur in the spring in lieu of the spring review under R208.
-The Regents or the president may request a comprehensive evaluation at a shorter interval.
+The Board or the president may request a comprehensive evaluation at a shorter interval.

 4.2.
 Guidelines for Evaluation: The comprehensive evaluation shall adhere to the following guidelines in order to make the evaluation process fair, meaningful, and effective: